Privacy Notice for Generation New Era families

 - Have any questions about the study or the way that we process your data

-- Want to opt out of taking part in the study, to withdraw from the study, or from a survey, or from having your records linked or biological samples stored or used
+- Want to opt out of taking part in the study, to withdraw from the study, or from a survey, or from having your records linked

 - Want to use your individual information rights